anyproto/docs/CONTRIBUTING.md

 - **Quotes**
   ```
-  Use > to start a quote block
+  Use > to start a quote block.
   ```

 - **Information Hint Block**